KNOW WHAT YOU ARE DEALING WITH

-Someone with narcissistic personality disorder exhibits several symptoms, including:
+Someone with narcissistic personality disorder exhibits become violent.

 Knowing what you are up against can help you shape your approaches and responses.
 For instance, out-of-court resolutions might be out of the question.
 And you may want to seek protective orders or restrict communications to keep the other person away from you.

 An ex with a personality disorder may lie or embellish stories during a divorce to make themselves look better or the other person look worse.

 One effective way to combat these tactics is to provide evidence of the truth with documentation.
 It can be wise to gather:

 - Notes on parental interactions

 - Threatening or incriminating emails and voicemails

 - Financial statements